SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 These architectures draw on cognitive science research distinguishing different memory systems.
 The fundamental distinction between "episodic memory" (personal experiences) and "semantic memory" (general knowledge) provides the theoretical foundation for memory architectures (Tulving, 1972, p.
 382).
 The forgetting curve, expressed as R(t) = e^(-t/S), demonstrated that memory retention decreases exponentially over time without reinforcement (Ebbinghaus, 1885).

-Our LTMBSE-ACE framework extends these approaches by implementing three distinct memory types—semantic, episodic, and procedural—each with configurable decay rates optimized for educational contexts.
+Our LTMBSE-ACE framework extends these approaches by implementing three distinct memory types: semantic, episodic, and procedural.
+Each type has configurable decay rates optimized for educational contexts.
 Unlike prior work focused on general-purpose agents, LTMBSE-ACE is specifically designed for educational applications, capturing not just facts but also learning strategies, misconceptions, and procedural knowledge.

 ### 2.3 Gamification in Educational Technology